Skip to main content

 With over 20 years of experience in an educational setting, her background includes work in a Title 1 school as both a classroom teacher and literacy coach, as well as her time as an English/Language Arts curriculum support specialist at the district level.
 Kirstie is committed to empowering educators to cultivate a culture of academic rigor within their schools.

-Faculty Coach
+Implementation Coach

 As a School Leadership Coach with Instructional Empowerment, Rob Obstgarten supports school leaders in utilizing evidence-based practices that enhance rigorous learning environments.
 He is passionate about leveraging authentic relationships in order to coach others to build their leadership, capacity, and self-efficacy in the service of students and school improvement.
 His diverse school experiences give him a broad perspective to guide educators through change processes to reach high levels of student achievement.